-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 17, 2010
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 21, 2012

-The Annual Meeting of Stockholders of Chemed Corporation will be held at The Queen City Club, 331 East Fourth Street, Cincinnati, Ohio, on May 17, 2010, at 11:00 a.m.
+The Annual Meeting of Stockholders of Chemed Corporation will be held at The Queen City Club, 331 East Fourth Street, Cincinnati, Ohio, on May 21, 2012, at 11:00 a.m.
 Eastern Time for the following purposes:

-- (1) To elect directors; - (2) To approve and adopt the Company's 2010 Stock Incentive Plan; - (3) To ratify the selection of independent accountants by the Audit Committee of the Board of Directors; and - (4) To transact any other business properly brought before the meeting.
+- (1) To elect directors; - (2) To ratify the selection of independent accountants by the Audit Committee of the Board of Directors; - (3) To hold an advisory vote to approve executive compensation; and - (4) To transact any other business properly brought before the meeting.